Go Ad-Free

 These youngsters were tested for peanut allergy, and if they did not react they were randomly assigned to one of two groups.
 Parents of babies in one group were admonished to avoid all peanut products.
 The other group of parents was told to feed their infants at least six grams of peanut protein a week.

-At age five the children were tested again.
+Researchers tested the children again at age five.
 To everyone’s surprise, less than 2 percent of the kids who had been eating peanuts had developed an allergy.
 In the peanut-avoiding group, however, more than 13 percent of the youngsters were allergic.

-The investigators encourage parents to have their babies tested for peanut allergy.
-If the test comes back negative, they suggest that the child could eat peanut-containing food regularly.
-This might even keep some youngsters from developing peanut allergies.
+The investigators encouraged parents to have their babies tested for peanut allergy.
+If the test came back negative, they suggested that the child could eat peanut-containing food regularly.
+They hoped this might even keep some youngsters from developing peanut allergies.

 Rate this article